TilionDC/aTilionUtilities/README.md

 # Feed command config
 Feed:
   # Encable or disable this feature.
 Must be either true or false.
   Enabled: true

+# Sign edit command config
+Sign-Edit:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true
 ```